Balmaseda: Charming Town in the Basque Country

 Opening hours of the city museum

-La Encartada Museum
+Museum La Encartada

 The old wool factory La Encartada is one of the absolute highlights of Balmaseda.
 It is located just outside the old town, but is just under two kilometers away and can also be reached on foot.
 A great way to enjoy the countryside, as the factory is surrounded by greenery.

-Historic building with blue façade and windows.
+La Encartada Museum: A historic building with a blue facade and windows.

 For exactly one hundred years, from 1892 to 1992, woolen goods, but above all the famous berets, the boinas, were produced here.
 After its closure, time simply stood still in the old halls and the factory was finally reopened as a museum in 2007.
 It is remarkable how well the furnishings have been preserved.
-Many of the machines even date back to the late 19th and early 20th century.
-You can also follow the entire production process from the raw material to the finished product in one place.

-Historic spinning mill with machines inside
+Historic spinning mill at the La Encartada Museum with machines inside

 Two large spools of thread in a dark room